 - Open the DEBUG tab.

-Configure the various options as described in the table below:
+Configure the various options and fields as described in the table below:

 The maximum time (in seconds) to wait for a response from a server before the server is deemed unresponsive and results in an error for the client.
 This setting limits query execution time.
 It can also serve as a troubleshooting tool to determine if ScaleArc has caused an application issue.